So you have Final Parenting Orders

 When can Final Orders be changed?

-Sometimes the parenting arrangements set out in the Final Orders no are no longer appropriate for the children due to the passage of time or an unforseen circumstance.
-Unfortunately, changing parenting Orders is not a simple process.
-The Family Court and the Federal Circuit Court have the power to discharge existing parenting Orders, make new parenting Orders, or change existing parenting Orders.2 They will only do so where there has been some change in circumstances such that it is appropriate for the Court to re-examine the matter in order to serve the best interests of the child.3 The Court can also vary a Final Order where there has been an application brought before the Court for the contravention of that Order, regardless of whether or not the Court finds that a contravention has actually occurred.4
+Due to unforeseen circumstances or the passage of time, parenting arrangements set out in the Final Orders may not be appropriate for the children involved.
+It is however not a simple process to change the parenting orders and the power lies with the Family Court and the Federal Circuit Court to discharge existing orders, make new parenting orders or change existing ones..2 The Court will seek to serve the best interest of the child and they will only make changes if there has been a change in circumstances that requires the Court to re-examine the situation..3 The Court can also vary a Final Order where there has been an application brought before the Court for the contravention of that Order, regardless of whether or not the Court finds that a contravention has actually occurred.4

 What is Rice v Asplund?

 Essentially, the father argued that the mother’s appeal should not have been allowed, because there hadn’t been a substantial change in circumstances since the Final Orders were made in 1975.
-The Full Court of the Family Court of Australia dismissed this appeal.
-They found that there had been a substantial change in circumstances, and further defined what a substantial change in circumstances means.
+Following the dismissal of the appeal, The Full Court of the Family Court of Australia, found that there had been a substantial change in circumstances, and further defined what a substantial change in circumstances means.